oddkraken/orange-sea/README.md

     * bad balloon flashes red if x < ~200
     * Shadow gets larger (no longer a function of balloon.x)
     * Loss animation that explains what happens
-* Design good and bad "encounters" to be used throughout Chapters
-    * Good
-        * goodies - blunderbuss, weight (slower balloon, less effected by wind)
-        * find goodies in derelict balloon, ship, or flotsam
-        * commandeer derelict
-        * "eye of the storm" - stop clouds for 10 seconds or so.
-        * sky opens up and you can play above the dark clouds.
-        * specters
-    * Bad
-        * Whale jumping
-        * pirates shooting at you
-        * tentacle
-        * mountain
 * New music - 3/4 time?
 Accordion / bagpipe / violin - idk

 ## Issues